-If you are nearing retirement and a bit worried about your liquid assets, a reverse mortgage may help supplement your income.
+If you are nearing retirement and a bit worried about your liquid assets, reverse mortgages may help supplement your income.

 The U.S. Department of Housing and Urban Development (HUD) launched the Home Equity Conversion Mortgage (HECM) program in 1990 and has since extended over 1 million federally-insured reverse mortgages to Americans 62 years of age and older.